What is a Dual Diagnosis?

 Outpatient treatment is a low-intensive program that operates under the same evidence-based practices as inpatient programming with less-frequent clinical support.
 This level of care offers treatment services such as behavioral therapy, group therapy, medication management, and relapse prevention.
 Outpatient dual diagnosis programs are ideal for clients who have progressed through higher-intensity programs and are generally recommended to patients that demonstrate stability in many areas.

-Get Help Treating Substance Abuse & Mental Health Conditions
+Get Help Treating Substance Abuse & Mental Health Disorders

-If you or a loved one are among the millions of people struggling with a dual diagnosis, Woburn Wellness Addiction Treatment is here to provide the specialized care you need.
+If you or a loved one are among the millions of people struggling with a dual diagnosis, we are here to provide the specialized care you need.
 Our team will develop a tailored treatment plan that addresses your needs and provides comprehensive support throughout recovery.
 Contact us today for more information about our dual diagnosis treatment programs in Massachusetts.

 Dual Diagnosis Treatment Services: Treating Addiction Coupled With a Mental Health Disorder